University of Nebraska–Lincoln

 Fall Workshop to focus on herbicide drift

-The Fall Workshop will be held on Nov.
+The Fall Workshop was held on Nov.
 5, 2016 at the Southern Heights Presbyterian Church, corner of Old Cheney Road and S. 40th Streets, Lincoln, Nebraska.
-Problems associated with herbicide drift and volatilization and the impact on Nebraska and Midwest vineyards will be the primary focus of this workshop.
+Problems associated with herbicide drift and volatilization and the impact on Nebraska and Midwest vineyards was the primary focus of this workshop.

-Sponsored jointly by the University of Nebraska Viticulture Program and the Nebraska Winery and Grape Growers Association, topics will include discussions of steps to take if a drift event has impacted your vines, possible remedial measures and the roll of the Department of Ag and what they can do for you.
+Sponsored jointly by the University of Nebraska Viticulture Program and the Nebraska Winery and Grape Growers Association, topics included discussions on whatsteps to take if a drift event has impacted your vines, possible remedial measures and the roll of the Department of Ag and what they can do for you.

-This is an especially timely event—be sure to put it on your calendar!
+This was an especially timely event—be sure to review the presentations!

 20th Annual Nebraska Winery and Grape Growers Forum and Trade Show